 The current value of bitcoin is $1,129 at the Coinbase exchange, and to buy you would have to pay the full amount for a single bitcoin.
 When trading bitcoin through Forex brokers, though, you enjoy the same leverage offered when trading the Forex market.
 With leverage, you only need to put down a small portion of the whole value of the trade and you won’t require the entire amount as actual bitcoin trading.
 Therefore, you can trade more bitcoins through Forex brokers than through a bitcoin exchange.

-Certain Forex brokers like Plus500 even offer bitcoin CFDs, which only track the performance of bitcoin.
-As such, these CFDs require an even lesser deposit, allowing traders to trade even more bitcoin and higher leverage to increase their profits even further.
+Certain CFD brokers like Plus500 even offer bitcoin CFDs, which only track the performance of bitcoin.
+As such, these CFDs require an even lesser deposit, allowing traders to trade even more bitcoin and higher leverage to increase their volume even further.

 Despite all the advantages of trading bitcoin through Forex brokers, there are also downsides which would make direct trading through an exchange more favorable.

 The brokers who offer bitcoin trading, or bitcoin CFDs as it may be with Plus500, will have to deduct some charges, either as a spread or commission.
 In the case of Plus500, they impose a spread on all tradable instruments without charging an extra commission.

 Spreads on Forex pairs, especially the major pairs, are usually very low, but bitcoin and other CFDs will be slightly higher.
 There are also other charges such as those for holding trades overnight.
 All these build up over time making trading bitcoin through Forex brokers costlier, although only by a small margin.